91828 Evidence Based Practice in Medical Science

 1 - Disciplinary knowledge

-1.1 This subject will build upon the concepts and content learned during the core curriculum, including normal anatomy and physiology, pathophysiology, immunology, haematology, pharmacology, and precision medicine.
-An understanding of these concepts as they apply to specific disease states and treatment regimes will contribute to all assessments (module quizzes, discussion forum, and health recommendation).
+1.1 This subject will build upon the concepts and content learned during the core curriculum, including anatomy and physiology, pathophysiology, immunology, haematology, pharmacology, and precision medicine.
+An understanding of these concepts as they apply to specific disease states and treatment regimes will contribute to both assessment tasks (module quizzes and evidence-based recommendation).

 2 - Research, inquiry and critical thinking

 2.1 You will develop the ability to ask clinical questions, acquire the best evidence, critically appraise randomised controlled trials, and communicate this synthesised information to both expert and non-expert audiences.
-This will be assessed by the module quizzes, discussion forum and health recommendation.
+This will be assessed in both assessment tasks.

-2.2 You will learn and practise skills in the interpretation and integration of findings from multiple clinical research studies to communicate a coherent recommendation for solving problems for specific patient populations.
-This will be assessed in the discussion forum and health recommendation.
+2.2 You will learn and practise skills in the interpretation and integration of findings from multiple clinical research studies to communicate a coherent recommendation for solving health problems for specific patient populations.
+This will be assessed in the evidence-based recommendation.

 3 - Professional, ethical, and social responsibility

 3.1 Excellence in research skills will be obtained by practising the evidence-based medicine process.
-This will form part of the assessment for the discussion forum and health recommendation.
+This will form a major componenet of the evidence-based recommendation assessment task.

 3.2 Teamwork will be fostered by working in groups to analyse and critique clinical trials, and through the design of clinical trials.
 Group discussions will promote deeper analysis of the clinical research, interpretation of findings and relevance to specific patient populations.
 These discussions will also develop skills in giving and actioning constructive feedback to improve performance.
-These skills will be assessed in the discussion forum and health recommendation.
+These skills will be assessed in the evidence-based recommendation.

 4 – Reflection, Innovation, Creativity

 4.1 In-depth analysis of clinical trials will facilitate critical thinking and advanced scientific reasoning to assess the key features of the research, including the knowledge gap addressed, strengths and weaknesses, key findings, and relevance to a clinical medicine.
-The module quizzes, discussion forum and health recommendation will assess these skills.
+The module quizzes and evidence-based recommendation will assess these skills.

-4.2 Reflection on the key characteristics of effective scientific communication using different mediums will be fostered through critical analysis of peer work and engaging with the feedback provide by peers and academic staff.
-This will be assessed during the discussion forum and health recommendation.
+4.2 Reflection on the key characteristics of effective scientific communication using different mediums will be fostered through critical analysis of peer work and engaging with the feedback provide by peers and instructors.
+This will be assessed during completion of the evidence-based recommendation.

 5 – Communication

-5.1 Excellence in written scientific communication will be developed through the discussion forum.
-Skills include being able to clearly define a scientific gap in knowledge, concisely summarise key scientific findings and translate scientific concepts into audience-specific language.
+5.1 Excellence in written and visual scientific communication will be developed through the evidence-based recommendation.
+Skills include being able to clearly define a gap in medical science knowledge, concisely summarise key clinical findings and translate scientific concepts into audience-specific language.

 5.2 Advanced oral skills will be assessed through a video presentation of a health recommendation.
 This will require the communication of medical science information, including a proposed clinical trial, to non-expert audiences.